 Back Pain Physical Therapists

-Our Brooklyn’s PT center offers physical therapy for your lower back pain.
+Our Brooklyn’s PT center offers physical therapy for your back pain.
 Don’t let debilitating pain keep you from working.
 Start enjoying your life to the fullest.
 Best rated Brooklyn physical therapists offer a targeted, hands-on approach to reduce your pain and increase your range of motion.
-We use the most advanced physical therapy techniques for lower back pain relief.
+We use the most advanced PT techniques for lower back pain relief.

 Physical therapy exercises for lower back pain are considered recovery in motion.
 PT can relieve your pain without surgery.
 But, physical therapy today is much more than just doing exercises.

 Lower back pain affects 80% of Americans.
 It is the main cause of job disability and missed days at work.
 According to the National Institute of Neurological Disorders and Stroke over a quarter of adults reported experiencing lower back pain in the last 3 months.
 Don’t let your acute back pain lead to crippling disability.
-Let our expert physical therapists at TRi PT in Brooklyn evaluate the cause of your back pain.
+Let our expert back pain doctors at TRi PT in Brooklyn evaluate the cause of your pain.
 We develop an individualized treatment plan that targets the root cause of the ache.

 For most, back pain stems from a lifestyle dominated by sitting.
 Gravity compresses the spine where nerve endings meet.
 Most of us sit all day.
 We sit during our commute.
 We sit at our desk at work.
 After a long day, when we get home we sit on the couch.
 All this sitting compounds the damage caused by gravity.
 Sitting puts more stress on the muscles and discs in your back.